fatcrapinmybutt/fredprime-legal-system/README.md

 # FRED Prime Litigation System

 This repository contains scripts for building a local litigation toolkit.
-The latest addition is a **Warboard Visualizer** that assembles a timeline of events and contradictions into a DOCX and SVG map.
-The warboard generator can also upload the results to Google Drive when a `token.json` credential file is present.
+The latest additions include a **Warboard Visualizer** that assembles a timeline of events and contradictions into DOCX and SVG maps.
+The generator can upload results to Google Drive when a `token.json` credential file is present.

 ## Components
-- `gui/frontend.py` – launches a Tkinter GUI with a Warboard Visualizer tab
+- `gui/frontend.py` – Tkinter GUI with tabs for multiple warboards
-- `warboard/warboard_engine.py` – builds `SHADY_OAKS_WARBOARD.docx` and `SHADY_OAKS_WARBOARD.svg`
+- `warboard/warboard_engine.py` – builds `SHADY_OAKS_WARBOARD` exports
+- `warboard/ppo_warboard.py` – constructs the PPO timeline
+- `warboard/custody_interference_engine.py` – maps custody interference events
-- `warboard/svg_builder.py` – generates the SVG timeline from `data/timeline.json`
+- `warboard/svg_builder.py` – SVG helper used by all warboards
 - `gdrive_sync.py` – optional helper for uploading generated files to Google Drive (requires `token.json`)
 - `requirements.txt` – minimal Python dependencies